Microscopy Core

 Services with hourly rates:

-• Image acquisition or analysis performed by core staff
+• Image acquisition performed by core staff (available for light microscopes and the scanning electron microscope)

 • Development of automated image acquisition routines (NIS-Elements JOBS)

-• Assistance during use of microscopes or workstations
+• Staff assistance during use of microscopes or workstations

 Acknowledgements and Authorship